Pet Stories Pet Stories

 Carry out the research so you have the necessary knowledge of the pet you are getting.
 Since owning a dog is a big commitment, you should research about the breed fully to make sure it fits your current lifestyle and budget.

-Take time to visit the breeder's home to confirm if they are genuine.
+Take time to visit the advertiser's home to confirm if they are genuine.
 Do not settle for online communications and photos.
 UK Pets does not verify the authenticity of all advertisers.
-The breeder should allow you to personally see the puppies with the puppies' mother.
+The advertiser should allow you to personally see the puppies with the puppies' mother.
 If they keep on giving you excuses why you could not visit their home or the address stated in the advert is not the accurate and permanent location of the pet, consider this a red flag.

-Never pay anything online through money transfer companies especially if you have not personally visited the breeder and seen the puppy, this includes deposit and delivery cost for the puppy.
+Never pay anything online through money transfer companies especially if you have not personally visited the advertiser and seen the puppy, this includes deposit and delivery cost for the puppy.
 There is also no means to recover your money if issues arise.
 Before closing a deal, you must have signed a well-defined contract.

-The breeder should only release the puppies when they are 8 weeks old or older.
+The advertiser should only release the puppies when they are 8 weeks old or older.
 They should be responsible enough to know that separating the puppy from the mother earlier results in medical and behavioural issues.

 Is the Bernese Mountain Dog the right pet for your lifestyle?
 Read our Bernese Mountain Dog Dog Breed Information.
 It is important to consider these facts to help you decide whether you are ready for long-term pet ownership.Bernese Mountain Dog Breed Information